-We have developed our Bandwidth Engine and LineSpeed families of ICs to synergistically address the need for high-speed data access and throughput currently confronting networking system designers.
-We expect our IC products to meet the increasing demands placed on conventional memory technology used on the line cards in high-bandwidth networking systems.
-We believe that our products and technology are well positioned as replacements for existing IC solutions in order to meet the needs of the next-generation networking systems that will require a large number of packet lookups and to support aggregated rates greater than 100 Gbps.
+We have developed our ICs to synergistically address the need for high-speed data access and throughput currently confronting system designers.
+We expect our IC products to meet the increasing demands placed on conventional memory technology used on the line cards in high-speed systems.
+We believe that our products and technology are well positioned as replacements for existing IC solutions in order to meet the needs of a growing number of data processing applications with aggregate rates greater than 100 Gbps that require high bandwidth and high access rate to memory.